 Yet the Government has refused to introduce a time limit, saying in answer to a reason Parliamentary question that it wouldn’t be ‘appropriate’.
 They also shamefully rejected a House of Lords amendment to the Immigration Bill that would have ended the detention of pregnant women.

 I may not yet have passed through the doors of Yarl’s Wood, but I will continue to use my voice to speak out for the women who are held there and who deserve to be treated with dignity, decency and respect.

-Find out more about the Women for Refugee Campaign on women asylum seekers locked up in the UK (here).
+The Women for Refugee Women Campaign on women asylum seekers locked up in the UK (here).